Electricity

 Communications

-The international dialling code for Kazakhstan is +7.
-Inexpensive prepaid SIM cards are available and provide an easy way to communicate both locally and internationally; free WiFi is available in cafes, restaurants and hotels in main towns and cities.
+The international dialing code for Kazakhstan is +7.
+Affordable prepaid SIM cards are widely available and make it easy to stay connected both locally and internationally.
+Free WiFi can be found in many cafes, restaurants, and hotels in major towns and cities.

 Passport & Visa